nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

     |`context.period.start`|If `context.period` is populated, must be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime).|
     |`context.period.end`|If populated, must be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime).|
     |`context.practiceSetting`|Must be a [NRL-PracticeSetting-1](https://fhir.nhs.uk/STU3/ValueSet/NRL-PracticeSetting-1) ValueSet value.|

-* **DocumentReference.Content.Extension:RetrievalMode**

-  If the `DocumentReference` in the request body specifies a retrievalMode that is not part of the ValueSet defined in the [NRL-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1) FHIR profile, this error will be thrown.

 * **Incorrect permissions to modify**